Things to remember before setting up your business in Dubai

 Consider the ownership requirements

 The next step that you need to take is that of learning about the business ownership requirements and the laws pertaining to it in Dubai.
-To put it in simple words, if you wish to establish your business away from free zones like the Shams free zone, then you will be required to work with a local Arab sponsor.
+To put it in simple words, if you wish to establish your business away from free zones like the offshore company setup dubai, then you will be required to work with a local Arab sponsor.
 Yes, on the outlook, that sounds like something easy, but the fact is that the sponsor you work with will own 51% of your entire business.
 The sponsor has to be a national of the United Arab Emirates and he will take guarantee of your business.
 Without this sponsor, there is no way that you will be able to setup your business in Dubai.

 Sort out your business licenses